 To foster a supportive and dynamic work environment, Promega embraces the principles of emotional and social intelligence (ESI).
-ESI helps employees improve relationships, manage stress and enhance connections.
-The components of the ESI program include 1:1 and group coaching, daily guided meditations, formal trainings and company-wide initiatives.
-Beyond strengthening our ESI skills, these programs bring employees together in ways that are both professional and personal, thereby strengthening our community.
+ESI enables employees to more effectively balance their own internal responses, moods, and states of mind, thereby improving relationships, managing stress and enhancing connections.
+Employees report that shared ESI language allows them to connect and evolve in response to challenges in ways that are more satisfying and effective.
+Components of the Promega ESI program include 1:1 and group coaching, daily guided meditations, formal trainings such as an immersive ESI Bootcamp and company-wide initiatives.

 ESI Interview with Dave Romanin

 I am here with Dave Romanin, a Promega employee.
 Born an optimist, nurtured as a cynic, he is overcoming his negativity and has become a beacon for others.

 His ESI journey at Promega began when he took a position as software analyst.
 Lacking any true authority in projects, he learned to nurture the best out of those he worked with.

 So, Dave, what has your ESI journey been like?
 You currently work in Global Logistics?
 How does that relate to ESI?

 D: Any job relates to ESI because we use it every day, all day.
 I try to be an example, that you can improve your situation, and that is not job specific.

 I: Can you give an example?

 D: Sure.
 At the conflict resolution management class that I teach, we go through multiple activities that give you better insight into yourself.
 It even happened yesterday.
 I was talking with a coworker about a frustration of theirs.
 We talked through the source, what need was not being met, and they found insight into themselves.
 We talked through options for resolution, but I do not know what they picked.